haihala/mandarin/rules/terms.md

 A way to sort players.
 The first player is the one whose turn it is and after that players go in the order the table rotates in.

+## Offset play order

+Same as play order, but current player is moved last.

+## Turn owner

+The player whose turn it is.
+Priority is not a turn.

 ## Zone

 In short, a zone is a gameplay area where cards can exist.
 All existing zone types are listed below.
 Amount of cards in a zone is public information, but the cards themselves are often not.